nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 done
 ```

-When the shell sees the keyword for, it knows to repeat a command (or
+When the shell sees the keyword `for`, it knows to repeat a command (or
 group of commands) once for each item in a list.
 Each time the loop runs
 (called an iteration), an item in the list is assigned in sequence to
 the variable, and the commands inside the loop are executed, before
 moving on to the next item in the list.
-Inside the loop, we call for the
+Inside the loop, we call the
 variable’s value by putting `$` in front of it.
 The `$` tells the shell
 interpreter to treat the variable as a variable name and substitute its
 value in its place, rather than treat it as text or an external command.